Central Vermont Solid Waste Management District

 • Made or sold locally

-• Built to last &/or repairable
+• Built to last and/or repairable

-4. Rent or borrow instead of buying
+3. Rent or borrow instead of buying.

-5. Plan grocery shopping and meals to reduce food waste
+4. Plan grocery shopping and meals to reduce food waste

-Buy, Sell or Donate:
+Buy Used, Sell or Donate:

 Try online options like Front Porch Forum,

-Craigslist, Facebook Marketplace, Freecycle, local newspapers
+Craigslist, Facebook Marketplace, Freecycle, and local newspapers.

 Local Secondhand Retailers